Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message edit/Text_and_emoji_edit_2.md

 **Expected**

-The desired message shoiuld be edited and get updated on the MM side as well.
+The desired message should be edited and updated on the MM side as well.